corri-golden/queries/README.md

 ### Populate your database with initial data from fixtures files: (NOTE: every time you run this it will remove exisiting data and repopulate the tables)

-python manage.py loaddata query python manage.py loaddata book python manage.py loaddata agent python manage.py loaddata status
+- python manage.py loaddata status

 ### Run your dev server